TheHorscht/EZGUI/README.md

 - `max`:number
 - `default`:number - The value it will set when the slider is right-clicked
 - `precision`:number - Number of digits to show after the decimal point
+## Checkbox
+Renders a checkbox.
+The contents will be shown as a label.
+### Attributes:
+- `bind` - The data context variable to bind to
+- `default`:number - The value it will set when the slider is right-clicked
 ## Text
 Render some text.
 Example `<Text>Hello</Text>`